 Best of PIFF After Dark section:

 One Cut of the Dead (dir.
 Shin’ichirô Ueda | Japan)

 Diamantino (dir.
 Gabriel Abrantes & Daniel Schmidt | Portugal, France & Brazil)

 Best of Films for Families section:

 Supa Modo (dir.
 Likarion Wainaina | Kenya & Germany)

-Best of Global Panorama sidebar:
+Best of Global Panorama section:

 Woman at War (dir.
 Benedikt Erlingsson | Iceland, France & Ukraine)

 PIFF is a non-competitive festival—though there are audience awards—and focuses primarily on work from outside the United States, but American features, documentaries, and shorts are also included.

 Please, when submitting your work, we strongly recommend that you also send an online screener link to <piffsubmissions (at) nwfilm (dot) org> with the film title and tracking number clearly stated in the subject line of the email.